jKm00/machine-learning/exam-prep/notes.md

 - [ ] Convolutional neural networks
 - [ ] Recurrent neural networks
 - [ ] GPUs & cloud computing tools

+<h2 id="intro">Introduction to ML</h2>

+### What is ML?

+ML is the practice to train a machine on historical data to performe a particular task and give an accurant result.

+**For eksamepl:** Recognize and/or classify object/patterns in a give dataset

 <h2 id="supervised">Superviced</h2>